Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: CONCLUSIONS

 \section{CONCLUSIONS}

-Separable nonlinear models are fundamental models in practical applications such as system modeling, data analysis, image processing, and so on.
-This paper investigates a highly efficient algorithm for identifying these models, namely the VP algorithm, and provides a theoretical analysis framework for the impact of the reduced objective’s approximate Jacobian matrix (i.e., the approximate treatment of the coupling relationship between the linear and nonlinear parameters in the model) on the convergence performance of the VP algorithm.
-We answer an important theoretical question: under certain conditions, the Kaufman form of the VP algorithm can achieve similar convergence rate as the Golub \& Pereyra form.
-Inspired by the theoretical analysis, we also design a VP algorithm for separable nonlinear optimization problem with large residual, denoted as VPLR, which improves the algorithm’s convergence by compensating the approximate Hessian matrix recursively while handling the coupling relationship between the model parameters.
+Separable nonlinear models are fundamental models in practical applications, such as system modeling, data analysis, and image processing.
+This paper investigates a highly efficient algorithm for identifying these models, namely the VP algorithm, and {establishes} a theoretical analysis framework for the impact of the reduced objective’s approximate Jacobian matrix (i.e., the approximate treatment of the coupling relationship between the linear and nonlinear parameters) on the convergence performance of the VP algorithm.
+A key theoretical contribution of this work is the demonstration that, under certain conditions, the Kaufman form of the VP algorithm can achieve similar local convergence rate as the Golub \& Pereyra form.
+Inspired by the theoretical analysis, we also design a refined VP algorithm for separable nonlinear optimization problem with large residual, denoted as VPLR, which improves the algorithm’s convergence by compensating the approximate Hessian matrix recursively while handling the coupling relationship between the model parameters.
 The theoretical research results of this paper fill the gap in this field and provide a strong support for understanding the mechanism of the VP algorithm and expanding its application scenarios.